wallarm/product-documentation/docs/latest/user-guides/search-and-filters/use-search.md

 Example:

-`attacks sqli a:size` will search for all SQL-injection attacks, that have response size anomalies in their requests.
+`attacks sqli a:size` will search for all SQL-injection attacks that have response size anomalies in their requests.

 ### Search by request identifier